MarkCallow/gyp/README.md

 On OS X you can use the Apple provided Python 2.7 which is in `/usr/bin` or you can install a slightly more recent version using the [python.org](www.python.org) installer.
-If using the latter, and you want to run the GYP tests you must install [PyObjC](https://pythonhosted.org/pyobjc/), which is included in the Apple-provided Python.
+If using the latter, and you want to run the GYP tests or generate Ninja format projects on a Mac, you must install [PyObjC](https://pythonhosted.org/pyobjc/), which is included in the Apple-provided Python.
 The easiest way is

 ```bash
 pip install -u pyobjc